kk-sg/coloring-images-generator/README.md

 ## 🔑 Getting Your OpenAI API Key

-Before you can start generating cute critters, you'll need an OpenAI API key.
+Before you can start generating cute images, you'll need an OpenAI API key.
 Here's how to get one:

 1. Visit [OpenAI's website](https://platform.openai.com/)
 2. Sign up or log in: If you don't have an account, click "Sign up" and create one.
 If you already have an account, click "Log in".